 - Consequently, we have temporarily removed hairdryers, welcome folders, board games, decorative cushions and bed throws from the cottages.

 - We also have had to temporarily remove the toys, games and DVDs from the guest laundry as well.

 - All cottages now have smart TVs so you will be able to access Netflix, Prime, BBC iPlayer etc as well as the Freeview channels.
 Please remember to log out of any accounts before you leave.

 - Welcome folder information will be sent by email before arrival.
 This will also include a link to the information on the website as well as a page detailing what is open in the nearby area and what is not.

 - We usually supply a homemade cake, some tea, coffee, sugar and milk for all guests upon arrival.
 This will temporarily be supplied inside a bag that more than two days before your arrival so you can be assured that it is 'safe'.
-Sadly this means that the cake will not be homemade for now.
+The cakes will be temporarily supplied by a local caterer.

 - If you require anything like cots, high chairs, stair gates etc, please let us know in advance.
 This means we can safely put them in your cottage before you arrive and therefore not enter your cottage when you are there.

 - If you have any problems in your cottage, you can either contact us on site (we are there every day) or by calling us.
 However, if there is something that needs to be fixed in the cottage, if possible, we will do this when you are out.
 We will do this in the safest way possible for both you and ourselves.